 I received this book for free from my own shelves, the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.by

-It is part of the , , , , , , , series and is a This romantic suspense is a hardcover edition that was published by Bantam, Headline Publishing, St. Martin's Press and has 2,165 pages.
+It is part of the , , , , , , , series and is a romantic suspense that was published by Bantam, Headline Publishing, St. Martin's Press and has 2,165 pages.

 Explore it on Goodreads

-Other books by this author include Pros and Cons, Top Secret Twenty-One, The Job, Two for the Dough, Stephanie Plum #3 – #7, Visions of Sugar Plums, Wicked Charms, Love Overboard, Stephanie Plums, Plum Spooky, Tricky Twenty-Two, The Pursuit, The Scam, Curious Minds, Turbo Twenty-Three, Dangerous Minds
+Other books by this author which I have reviewed include Pros and Cons, Top Secret Twenty-One, The Job, Two for the Dough, Stephanie Plum #3 – #7, Visions of Sugar Plums, Wicked Charms, Love Overboard, Stephanie Plums, Plum Spooky, Tricky Twenty-Two, The Pursuit, The Scam, Curious Minds, Turbo Twenty-Three, Dangerous Minds

 DISCLAIMER: Okay, the plugin I use (the Ultimate Book Blogger) is coded for reviewing a single book, so some of the initial data is a bit odd sounding.
 It’s an accumulated 2,165 pages with the individual books averaging 300-some pages each.
 Yes, they were almost all hardcovers with the exception of two paperbacks.
 The first three were from my own shelves and the rest from the library.
 Even my obsessive self can’t find the desire to own anymore after Sizzling Sixteen.